 i.
 We also consider that Solomon gave an eloquent testimony to the vanity of riches as the preacher in the Book of Ecclesiastes.
 He powerfully showed that there was no ultimate satisfaction through materialism.
 We don’t have to be as rich as Solomon to learn the same lesson.

 e.
 They brought horses to Solomon from Egypt and from all lands: At the end of this great description of Solomon’s wealth and splendor, we have the sound of this dark note.
 This was in direct disobedience to Deuteronomy 17:16, which said to the kings of Israel: But he shall not multiply horses for himself, nor cause the people to return to Egypt to multiply horses, for the LORD has said to you, “You shall not return that way again.”

 Now the rest of the acts of Solomon, first and last, are they not written in the book of Nathan the prophet, in the prophecy of Ahijah the Shilonite, and in the visions of Iddo the seer concerning Jeroboam the son of Nebat?
 Solomon reigned in Jerusalem over all Israel forty years.
 Then Solomon rested with his fathers, and was buried in the City of David his father.
 And Rehoboam his son reigned in his place.

 a.
 Solomon reigned in Jerusalem over all Israel forty years: Many commentators believe that Solomon began his reign when he was about 20 years old.
-This means that Solomon did not live a particularly long life.
-This means that the promised made in 1 Kings 3:14 was not fulfilled to Solomon, because of his disobedience.
+This means that Solomon did not live a particularly long life and the promise made in 1 Kings 3:14 was not fulfilled for Solomon, because of his disobedience.

 i.
 So if you walk in My ways, to keep My statutes and My commandments, as your father David walked, then I will lengthen your days.
 (1 Kings 3:14)